zozo5085/SACR/README.md

 # SACR: Structure-Aware Context Refinement for One-Stage Unsupervised Semantic Segmentation

-This is the Pytorch Implementation for 2026 ICIP paper
+This is the Pytorch Implementation for 2026 ICIP paper.

 ## Installation